 It was -10oC and the circle of flags were fluttering noisily, standing out stiffly, stretched by the wind to their full length.
 The metal halyards clanked and whined against their posts.

 I could hardly hear the voice on the other end of the phone – the conversation stilted and formal.
 Not warm or comforting.
 I complained that all I wanted was to have someone to sit in a nice warm pub with, out of the wind.
 I was not yet ready to take that step alone.
 Silent, frustrated tears were freezing on my cheeks as I said goodbye to the man I no longer knew but had spent the last 25 years with.
 I was 16,000 km away but that was closer than I felt.
 My heart felt colder than my un-gloved fingertips.

 As the sun set behind the Obelisk it set on that part of me too.
 It was time to walk away.

-I imagined myself silhouetted by the setting sun and had an image of Scarlet O’Hara standing up in the vegetable patch; straightening her shoulders and vowing never to be hungry again.
+Imagining myself silhouetted by the setting sun, I had an image of Scarlet O’Hara standing up in the vegetable patch; straightening her shoulders and vowing never to be hungry again.

-I visibly squared my own shoulders and strode purposefully past the Pool of Remembrance as it crusted over, trapping leaves in its icy layers.
+Visibly squaring my own shoulders, I strode purposefully past the Pool of Remembrance as it crusted over, trapping leaves in its icy layers.
 I stood and watched the ice spreading, fascinated by how quickly it engulfed one leaf and then another and another.
 Finally, distracted by some chattering joggers– political types no doubt – running past in their active-wear, I moved on.

 The cold made me feel alive and I was keenly mindful of all that was going on around me as if I had suddenly transformed into some sort of superhero with special powers to see and hear the smallest of things; the tiniest details.